WilliamSchack/Spotify-Downloader/README.md

 Notes:
 - This is my first app using cmake so it may have problems, if you find any please [submit an issue](https://github.com/WilliamSchack/Spotify-Downloader/issues/new/choose)
-- I have not tested this on mac and probably wont until the end of 2.0 development since I cant be bothered to setup a vm for it
-- This does not have arm support at the minute, I will add it near the end of 2.0 development
+- I am mainly testing on arch linux and windows.
+Im using an M1 mac for testing every major change
+- Dependency downloading does not work properly for arm based windows/linux, ill fix that later in development
+- Other linux distros will be tested when I get to releasing the app

 **Dependencies**
 - CMake